-This is something that lawyers who also happen to have an unused broker’s license often think that they can do.
+This is something that lawyers who also happen to have a broker’s license often think that they can do.
 However, these lawyers are usually not active real estate brokerage practitioners and are often not a member of the local Realtor association or MLS.

 As a result, they often learn the hard way that Realtors are not obligated to split commission unless there is a pre-existing agreement between them, such as your typical MLS co-brokerage agreement.